-Guava (Psidium guajava L.) is one of the important commercial fruits grown in our country.
+Guava (Psidium guajava L.) is one of the important commercialfruitsgrown in our country.
 It is a very popular and hardy fruit.

 It can be grown on varying types of soil and climatic conditions in the country.
-The fruit remains available throughout the year, and because it is relatively cheaper, everyone can afford to buy it.
+The fruit remains available throughout the year, and because it is relatively cheap, everyone can afford to buy it.

 The total area under guava in the country is about 15.15 million hectares, of which Bihar is the leading state, followed by AP and Uttar Pradesh.